Human population genetics and phenotype data

 The ancestral allele is T and it’s inferred from the alignment in primates.

 A region containing the SNP (highlighted in red and placed in the centre) and its flanking sequence are displayed.
-The T allele is conserved in all but nine of the eutherian mammals displayed.
+The T allele is conserved in all but three of the eutherian mammals displayed.

 - Click Phenotype data in the left-hand panel.